natf17/shopify-embedded-app/README.md

 # In Progress: This project replaces the shopify-spring-boot-embedded-app project.
+It will soon be available in the Maven Central Repository.

 This application enables any Spring web application with Spring Security to become a Shopify app and use Shopify's default OAuth offline access token.